 AVOID BEING THAT PERSON

-I consider myself lucky enough to have cruised on some of the most beautiful Luxury Cruise Ships and visited many stunning locations around the world.
-Quite simply I love cruising – it is great for most of the time, that goes for guests too, but there are those who just have the knack of getting under the skin of other passengers.
+We consider ourselves lucky enough to have cruised on some of the most beautiful Luxury Cruise Ships and visited many stunning locations around the world.
+Quite simply we both love cruising – it is great for most of the time, that goes for guests too, but there are those who just have the knack of getting under the skin of other passengers.
 The following may help you avoid falling into this group of unpopular guests.

 TIP – Regent Seven Seas Cruises has a strict No Smoking Policy for most areas of their ships.
 You cannot smoke on balconies or in suites but can smoke in designated areas only.

 Cruise lines go to enormous lengths to ensure that ships are safe and hygienic and that all food preparation is done under rigorous hygiene controls.
 It is satisfying to know this.
 They also encourage guests to play their their part by washing hands often and using hand sanitisers which are located throughout most ships and always at the entrance to the restaurants.
 It is staggering just how many people refuse to use these and just breeze into a restaurant or buffet ignoring the cruise lines best efforts to maintain hygiene standards.

 Some cruise lines have a member of staff at the entrance to help and encourage their use.
 You would also think that most people after using the toilet facilities on a cruise ship would wash their hands afterwards.
 Not so.
 An incredible number of folks seem to think they are immune from spreading infections and other nasties.
 You will be very unpopular if you blatantly ignore these simple hygiene items.

 Coughs and Colds